 To reduce contention for system resources, install Microsoft SQL Server and IIS on different servers, if possible.

 Avoid installing non-essential services and applications.
 In some cases, it might be worthwhile to disable services that are not required on a system.

 NTFS file system settings

 The system-global switch NtfsDisableLastAccessUpdate (REG_DWORD) 1 is located under HKLM\System\CurrentControlSet\Control\FileSystem and is set by default to 1.
 This switch reduces disk I/O load and latencies by disabling date and time stamp updating for the last file or directory access.
-Clean installations of Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 enable this setting by default, and you do not need to adjust it.
+Clean installations of Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 enable this setting by default, and you do not need to adjust it.
 Earlier versions of Windows did not set this key.
-If your server is running an earlier version of Windows, or it was upgraded to Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008, you should enable this setting.
+If your server is running an earlier version of Windows, or it was upgraded to Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, or Windows Server 2008, you should enable this setting.

 Disabling the updates is effective when you are using large data sets (or many hosts) that contain thousands of directories.
 We recommend that you use IIS logging instead if you maintain this information only for Web administration.